+The value of control register 1 (r1) is set to 0.
 IFE compares the value of the error flag (EF) to the value indicating a CPU abort error (CPE).
-If they are equal, the value of control register 1 (R1) is set to 1.
-If the values of

-EF and CPE are not equal, the SET statement is skipped.
-Whether EF equals CPE or not, the value of R1 is displayed
+If they are equal, the value of control register 1 is set to 1 and is displayed in the dayfile.
+The ENDIF statement is not processed but is printed in the dayfile.
+If the values of EF and CPE are not equal, the second SET statement is skipped.
+ENDIF terminates skipping, and the value of R1 is displayed as 0.